 Conclusion: Resistance Band Workout

-This resistance band workout plan will strengthen your whole body and activate the core.
-If you are doing a lot of office work or travel much, these exercises will be great for your overall body balance and muscle strength.
+This resistance band workout plan strengthens your whole body and activates your core.
+If you are doing a lot of office work or travel much, these exercises will be great for your overall body balance, muscle strength, and posture.
 There are many more workouts that can be completed using resistance bands, but these 5 exercises are a great way for getting started.
 If you want more, check out our morning resistance band training for the perfect start to your day.